S-Luther/ESOF423/README.md

 #### Most Common Questions:

-To create a new account - Either login with you existing Google account or create a new Google account.
+##### To create a new account:
+Either login with you existing Google account or create a new Google account.
 Once logged in, the Medical App will create a   local profile.

-To update information - Go to My Profile and click update.
+Your new medical profile will need to updated so that all your information is up to date and completely         filled out.

+<p></p>

+##### To update information:
+From your profile page, click the update button.
+Check if you are a doctor or patient and update your email address.
+Press submit below whichever feild is being updated.

+##### To add documents:
+From your profile screen, click Files.
+From here you can see and add files.
+To add a file, simply click Choose File and add the document you'd like to upload.

-To add documents - Click files and upload
+##### To add friends:

-To add "Friends" - Click search and find a friend that you are wanting to add.
-Click the persons name and add them as a friend
+From your profile page, click search and type in the friend you are wanting to add.
+Press search and click on the name of the person.
+A quick look at their profile will appear and give you the option to add them as a friend.
+Click Add Friend.
+Once completed, a friend request will be sent and you will be notified once they have accepted the friend invite.

+##### To create generic form:
+From you profile page, click forms.
+A generic medical form will load.
+Fill out the information and click Submit.
+The doc will be added to your files and can be shared with doctors.

+### Dev Docs

 This repository is a firebase based web-app built using primarily JavaScript.
+All storage for files and our DB is contained with the firebase API and accessed through Firebase sepecifc .js commands.

+#### Needs:

+* Example

 Sheets Link: